310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 However, as you can see, I am currently sewing.

 I am not so amateur that a gaze would interfere with the quality of my work, but frankly speaking… You are being an eyesore.
 {% endbubble %}

 {% bubble Kanata past %}
 an eyesore? that is Not good, there may be a Possibility that even your Eyes are not Feeling well! you have many Diseases all over your body, don’t you, shu?
 {% endbubble %}

 {% bubble Shu %}
 Are you doing this on purpose, is that it?
 Are you *trying* to provoke me?
 {% endbubble %}

 {% bubble Kanata past %}
 on purpose? about what? hmm… the Things shu says are difficult~
 {% endbubble %}

 {% bubble Shu %}
 People often say that about me.
 However, you are different from the ordinary masses, are you not?
 You are intelligent enough to comprehend the meaning behind my words, correct?

 Surely you must, as you are of equal rank to me… as we are both part of the Five Eccentrics, the name that was pushed onto us by the masses—yes?
 {% endbubble %}

 {% bubble Kanata past %}
 yes. to be part of something together means that we are the same, right?

-hehehe. it makes me Happy to share something in Common…♪
+fufufu. it makes me Happy to share something in Common…♪
 {% endbubble %}

 {% bubble Shu %}
 I am not the least bit happy about it.
 I, Itsuki Shu, am at the top of all creations—a transcendence that no other may stand next to.